MattDemers/tutorials/knowledgelog.md

 |[TheFutur's "Content"](https://thefutur.com/learn)|Tutorials/Classes | I haven't bought any of TheFutur's courses or templates, but I've found that their site has a "Content" tab that has a lot of good courses/resources for learning marketing skills.  |

 ## Autohotkey Scrips

+"Clear all Windows Notifications with CTRL+F12"
 ```
 ^F12::
     Send, {LWIN DOWN}a{LWIN UP}{SHIFT DOWN}{TAB}{TAB}{SHIFT UP}{SPACE}{ESC}
     return
 ```
+"Clear current Windows Notification toast with CTRL+F11"
 ```
 ^F11::
     Send, {LWIN DOWN}{SHIFT DOWN}V{LWIN UP}{SHIFT UP}{DEL}